TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 - `Text` is a *bare* string that contains the event data.

-Much like how global events disallow quotation marks in their text due to track event format reasons, spaces are not allowed in local events since values in section data are space-separated.
-However, there are likely charts with spaces in local events out there somewhere that necessitate allowing these spaces in parsing, or at the very least rejecting charts with them when encountered.
+Much like how global events disallow quotation marks in their text, spaces are not allowed in local events since values in section data are space-separated.
+However, there are likely charts with spaces in local events out there somewhere that necessitate the ability to parse these events properly, or at least reject the chart when it occurs.

 ## References